-The number of courses required varies according to department, as provided in 6.2.2.
-Whatever the number of required courses, the student must take at least half of them at the 5000 or 7000 level, unless departmental regulations state otherwise.
-The student must take at least three units (courses or comprehensives) outside the area of major interest, whether in the department of registration, in another TST department, or in a department of the School of Graduate Studies of the University of Toronto.
-Other course requirements vary by department and area of specialization, as detailed immediately below.
+The number of courses required varies according to program area, as provided in 6.2.2.
+Whatever the number of required courses, the student must take at least half of them at the 5000 or 7000 level, unless program area regulations state otherwise.
+The student must take at least three units (courses or comprehensives) outside the area of major interest, whether in the program area of registration, in another TST program area, or in a department of the School of Graduate Studies of the University of Toronto.
+Other course requirements vary by program area and area of specialization, as detailed immediately below.